vsoch/arxiv-equations/README.md

 To start (and visualize what we have) it would be useful to generate an index of equations by article.
 It would also be fun to see if we can group articles based on equations, and go further to classify equations and then identify which domains use which kinds of equations.

+## Step 2: Summary Metrics
+When the above is done, we would be interested to derive:

+ - a total list of categories, and description of metrics by category
+ - a breakdown of equations by category

+## Step 3: Analysis

+We might want to know:

+ - what kind of equations cluster together?
+ - what groupings (types) of equations are associated with different topics?
+ - how do topics compare with respect to equations used?

 ## Notes about the data